How much is the holding deposit?

 What do I need to bring with me when I collect my keys?

-All you need to bring with you is your ID, your card details to complete the standing order mandate and the move-in monies (deposit and rent) if these have not been previously paid.
-Acceptable forms of ID are either your passport or your photographic driving license.
+All you need to bring with you is your passport, with any applicable Visa or Biometric Residence Permit, and the move-in monies (deposit and rent) if these have not been previously paid.

 When will the rent leave my account?